nmacknight/16s_OfavSCTLD/Qiime2 Pipeline.md

   --p-front-r GGACTACNVGGGTWTCTAAT \
   --o-trimmed-sequences ./DemultiplexedSeqs/demux-paired-end-trimmed.qza
 ```

-> Run time: (forgot to track this one, dont be mad, its good time to get a snack.)
+> Run time: (forgot to track this one, dont be mad.)

 Summary of the demultiplexing results
 ```
 qiime demux summarize \
   --i-data ./DemultiplexedSeqs/demux-paired-end-trimmed.qza  \